 Why We Love Cornflake Cookies

 Love No-Bake Desserts?
-My Chocolate Peanut Butter Rice Krispie Treats recipe is always a hit!
-You have to try my Chocolate Peanut Butter Oatmeal Bars.
-Two chewy layers of buttery oats with a thick layer of chocolate peanut butter in the middle, they are SO delicious!
-Or try my rich and decadent no bake brownie truffles, so easy with only four ingredients!
+The Chocolate Peanut Butter Rice Krispie Treats recipe is always a hit!
+Chocolate Peanut Butter Oatmeal Bars have two chewy layers of buttery oats with a thick layer of chocolate peanut butter in the middle, they are SO delicious!
+Or try the rich and decadent no bake brownie truffles, so easy with only four ingredients!

 Ingredients For Cornflake Cookies